Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 The Palazzo Poli is currently the home to the National Institute for Graphics, and houses a world renowned collection of copper engraving plates that date back to the 16th century.

-The Piazza di Trevi can be a crowded place especially during the peak travel months so be prepared, and plan your visit for a non-peak time of the day.
+The Piazza di Trevi can be a crowded place especially during peak travel months so be prepared and plan your visit for a non-peak time of the day.
 A visit at night while the fountain is all lit up can include a nice stroll through the historic district of Rome with the added benefit of fewer tourists at the fountain.
 Enjoy your visit to Rome and the Trevi Fountain.

 Ciao for now.